Key Takeaways

 Understanding Nevada’s Car Insurance Requirements

-Pays for damage you cause to another person’s vehicle or physical property, such as a parked car, fence, or structure.
+Property Damage Liability Coverage: Property damage liability helps cover repairs or replacement costs for damage you cause to another person’s vehicle or property, such as fences, buildings, mailboxes, or other structures.

 Consequences of Driving Without Insurance in Nevada